 Data Type Information System Management strategy Data Accuracy Data Completeness Growth, Demand and Supply Growth Model A series of linked processes that underpin the Council's long-term planning, by predicting expected development areas, revenues and costs, and estimating income for the long term.
 2 2 Maintenance history Confirm Contractor work is issued via Confirms Maintenance Management module.
 History of maintenance is stored against individual assets.
 Prior to 2007 it was logged at a scheme level.
-2 2 Photos Network drives/DORIS/ Confirm Electronic photos of assets are mainly stored on the Council's network drives.
-Coastal Structures and Streetlight photos have been uploaded to DORIS and linked to the assets displayed via Explore Tasman.
+2 2 Photos Network drives/DORIS/ Confirm Electronic photos of assets are mainly stored on the Council's network drives and linked to the asset register.
 We take photos every year as part of our inspections, and these are loaded onto Confirm.
 N/A N/A Processes and documentation Promapp Promapp is process management software that provides a central online repository where the Council's process diagrams and documentation is stored.
 It was implemented in 2014 and there is a phased uptake by business units.
 2 5 Resource consents and consent compliance NCS/BraveGen Detail on Resource Consents and their compliance of conditions (e.g. sample testing) are recorded in the NCS Resource Consents module and BraveGen.
 2 2 Reports Confirm Reports Many SQL based reports from Confirm and a few from RAMM are delivered through Confirm Reports.
 Explore Tasman also links to this reported information to show asset information and links (to data in DORIS and NCS).
 N/A N/A Tenders GETS (NZ Government Electronic Tenders Service) Almost all New Zealand councils use this system to advertise their tenders and to conduct the complete tendering process electronically.
 N/A N/A